CommanderBuffin/introsde-2017-assignment-1/README.md

 ### Execution

-**_Alert_** _before executing check to have set javax.xml.accessExternalSchema=all, for information see Additional Notes paragraph._
+**_Alert_** _before executing check to have set javax.xml.accessExternalSchema=all, for more information see Additional Notes paragraph._

-In order to execute the assigment we need to have ant installed then open a terminal, navigate to the root project folder and run this instruction: ant execute.evaluation.
+In order to execute the assigment we need to have ant installed: open a terminal, navigate to the root project folder and run this instruction "ant execute.evaluation".

 ### Additional Notes

-Since xjc command generate automatically classes based on people.xsd schema there is a problem on the default type defined for date values.
+Since xjc command generates automatically classes based on people.xsd schema there is a problem with the default type defined for date values.
 In order to convert the default type XMLGreogorianCalendar to java.util.Date we need to bind people.xsd with binding.xml which defines how to convert date values.
-The problem is that in Java 8 there is a flag that block the binding procedure, so we need to change it.
+In Java 8 there is a flag that blocks the binding procedure, so we need to change it.
 To solve the problem we need to create a file called "jaxp.properties" and save it inside "path\of\jdk_version\jre\lib", in my case is "C:\Program Files\Java\jdk1.8.0_144\jre\lib".
-This file have to contains this text "javax.xml.accessExternalSchema = all" without quotes.
+This file has to contains this text "javax.xml.accessExternalSchema = all" without quotes.
-Another way is to set this flag javax.xml.accessExternalSchema = all for the JVM inside your IDE and execute the target execute.evaluation from it.
+Another way is to set this flag javax.xml.accessExternalSchema = all for the JVM inside your IDE and then execute the target execute.evaluation from it.